 To mark the end of his treatments and his second birthday, my family figured that the best way to celebrate the extraordinary process he went through was with a Southwest Airlines-themed party.
 The company being what it is, we made some calls and told our story to any employee that would listen—which was pretty much every one we spoke to—and were given little children’s games, pretzels, gifts, and such here and there.

 Then, we started amassing extra napkins from flights along with pretzels and cups … and things like custom Southwest teddy bears and paper airplanes started to show up in the mail.
 A friend even sent him a branded t-shirt (that is now his favorite clothing item) and some other little gifts from their employee store!
-Apparently we’d struck a cord …
+Apparently we’d struck a chord …

 Living in Dallas, our family knows an employee or two, so we called in some favors.
 None were too busy to at least try to help.
 We were blown away by everyone’s kindness and generosity.
 In the end, we pulled together a pretty festive party for the little man.